 You can file an objection with the tax inspector within six weeks after the date of the income tax assessment.
 You can also submit a request for an ex officio reduction.

-Although the government takes into account the actual asset mix of the taxpayer with this restoration of rights, the returns are once again deemed.
-The Supreme Court, however, has indicated that when the actual return is lower than the flat rate return, restoration of rights should be provided.
-Taxpayers with returns lower than the applied flat rates may still feel disadvantaged and thus file an objection.
-The question is whether the flat rate savings variant is sufficiently in line with the actual return.
-This question will (again) be referred to the tax court.
-Some lower courts have since departed from the flat rate savings variant and adhered to the actual rate of return.
+Although the government takes into account the actual asset mix of the taxpayer with this legal redress, the returns are once again deemed.
+The Supreme Court, however, has indicated that when the actual return is lower than the flat rate return, legal redress should be provided.
+Taxpayers with returns lower than the applied flat rates felt disadvantaged and have litigated on this issue.
+The question was whether the flat rate savings variant is sufficiently in line with the actual return.

 The State Secretary is in contact with various interest groups regarding the follow-up of possible proceedings.
 Procedural arrangements are made to lower the burden for taxpayers, tax advisers and the Tax Authorities.
 In his letter of April 20, 2023, the State Secretary indicated that current objection procedures regarding box 3 for the years up to and including 2021 will be adjourned from March 13, 2023.
-The judgement on the objection will be adjourned until the Supreme Court provides more clarity in a number of current legal proceedings.
+The Tax Authorities will now have to settle them in accordance with the system of taxation based on the actual return as designed by the Supreme Court.
 In order to be eligible for the procedure in which the objection is adjourned, the objection must be substantiated – at least briefly.

 The same letter states that the Tax Authorities is not yet imposing final income tax assessments for 2021 and 2022 for assessments with box 3 income, unless there are only savings accounts.
 The Tax Authorities want to prevent an abundance of objections.
 The final assessments will still be imposed after the Supreme Court has ruled in the ongoing proceedings.
-When imposing the final assessments, the Tax Authorities will take into account the outcome of these proceedings.
+When imposing the final assessments, the Tax Authorities will have to take into account the outcome of the judgments from June 6, 2024.
 Provisional assessments for 2021 and 2022 will still be imposed.
 The Tax Authorities will also continue to impose final assessments for the tax years up to and including 2020.
 It may be useful to object to these assessments in order to preserve rights.

-The main difference with the restoration of rights for the years 2017-2022, with the temporary design of Box 3, taxpayers may also have to pay more tax than in the system for the years 2017-2022.
+The main difference with the legal redress for the years 2017-2022, with the temporary design of Box 3, taxpayers may also have to pay more tax than in the system for the years 2017-2022.
 After all, the system with two limits for the years 2017-2022 will lapse as of 2023.

 We discuss below the main change in the flat-rate savings variant for 2023 to 2026 compared to the flat-rate savings variant for the years 2017 to 2022.